 - All outdoor activity to cease immediately with students and staff returning indoors.
 (NB.
-There will need to be a means of communicating the alert to duty staff at break times) - All students and staff to remain indoors and external doors and windows locked.

-• Free movement may be permitted within the building, dependent upon circumstances.
+There will need to be a means of communicating the alert to duty staff at break times - through radios and SLT on the ground) - All students and staff to remain indoors and external doors and windows locked. - Free movement may be permitted within the building, dependent upon circumstances.